-It is the objective of the State University of New York College at Oneonta’s Payroll Office to make known the policies and procedures associated with the distribution of paychecks.
+It is the objective of the SUNY Oneonta’s Payroll Office to make known the policies and procedures associated with the distribution of paychecks.

 APPLICABILITY OF THE POLICY

-This policy applies to all Faculty and Staff as well as College departments involved in the distribution of employee paychecks.
+This policy applies to all Faculty and Staff as well as university departments involved in the distribution of employee paychecks.

 - Check stubs must be kept secure from the time they are received by the department until properly distributed.
 Live Paychecks - Employees within departments may personally pick up their checks from the department designee by 3 p.m.
 If this option is chosen, employees need to sign and date the paycheck distribution list (name in full) indicating their check has been received.